warpstreamlabs/bento/website/docs/configuration/unit_testing.md

     path: '${! meta("kafka_topic") }/${! json("message.id") }.json'
 ```

-One way to write our unit tests for this config is to accompany it with a file of the same name and extension but suffixed with `_benthos_test`, which in this case would be `foo_benthos_test.yaml`.
+One way to write our unit tests for this config is to accompany it with a file of the same name and extension but suffixed with `_bento_test`, which in this case would be `foo_bento_test.yaml`.

 ```yml
 tests: